Intersection form of a 4-manifold: Properties and applications

-Poincare duality states that the intersection form is unimodular (up to torsion).
+Poincaré duality states that the intersection form is unimodular (up to torsion).

 By Wu's formula, a spin 4-manifold must have even intersection form, i.e., $Q(x,x)$ is even for every x.
 For a simply-connected smooth 4-manifold (or more generally one with no 2-torsion residing in the first homology), the converse holds.

 The signature of the intersection form is an important invariant.
 A 4-manifold bounds a 5-manifold if and only if it has zero signature.
 Van der Blij's lemma implies that a spin 4-manifold has signature a multiple of eight.
 In fact, Rokhlin's theorem implies that a smooth compact spin 4-manifold has signature a multiple of 16.

 Michael Freedman used the intersection form to classify simply-connected topological 4-manifolds.
 Given any unimodular symmetric bilinear form over the integers, Q, there is a simply-connected closed 4-manifold M with intersection form Q. If Q is even, there is only one such manifold.
 If Q is odd, there are two, with at least one (possibly both) having no smooth structure.
 Thus two simply-connected closed smooth 4-manifolds with the same intersection form are homeomorphic.
 In the odd case, the two manifolds are distinguished by their Kirby–Siebenmann invariant.

 Donaldson's theorem states a smooth simply-connected 4-manifold with positive definite intersection form has the diagonal (scalar 1) intersection form.
 So Freedman's classification implies there are many non-smoothable 4-manifolds, for example the E8 manifold.